arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-integration-account.md

 -ResourceGroupName 'my-resource-group' `
 -Name 'my-integration-account' `
 -AgreementFilePath "C:\Agreements\MyAgreement.json"
-# Uploading agreement 'MyAgreement' into the Azure Integration Account 'my-integration-account'
 # Agreement 'MyAgreement' has been uploaded into the Azure Integration Account 'my-integration-account'
 ```